-In November 2015, the Director of Harpa signed the climate declaration of the City of Reykjavik and the Festa Centre, which was presented at the UN Climate Conference in Paris in December of the same year.
-Harpa has set its climate policy to the year 2030.
+In November 2015, the Director of Harpa signed the declaration of the City of Reykjavik and the Festa Centre for Corporate Social Responsibility on climate issues, which was presented at the UN Climate Conference in Paris in December of the same year.
+According to the Government's Climate Policy, all government agencies are required to meet all five Green Steps by the end of 2021.

 - Nearly all energy consumed in Icelandic households and businesses comes from clean renewable hydroelectric or geothermal energy sources.